Kris Boyd hails interim head coach Barry Ferguson as perfect 'leader' for Rangers after epic Old Firm win vs Celtic

 Sky Sports' Scott Arfield:

-"I think that is why Feguson is in there.
+"I think that is why Ferguson is in there.
 There was so much disillusion with the fans and players.

 "He is now exceeding expectations.
 His remit was get a result here and progress in Europe.
 He has not done himself any harm, but I am not the chairman of Rangers!"